Playtesting covers a range of very powerful methods for integrating player insight into your development process.

 Unmoderated research has long been part of the PlaytestCloud suite of tools, and can allow teams to collect player data at scale.

 In an unmoderated study, the tasks and questions given to players are defined in advance, and delivered to players without a moderator being there - meaning that the players are on their own for the playtest.
 They record a video of themselves playing, talking out loud about their thoughts and answer a survey at the end of the session.
 The game team can watch those videos, and analyze the data, at their leisure.

-In contrast a moderated study has someone watch the player live as they play.
+In contrast a Live study has someone watch the player live as they play.
 The moderator - usually a member of the team making the game, or a dedicated researcher, will be on hand to set tasks, ask questions, and interact with the player live.
 This unlocks a tremendous amount of potential for asking probing questions and understanding what players are thinking, to interpret their behavior.

 Both methods have a place in the playtest toolkit - here are some factors to consider when deciding what’s the right one for your playtest.

 What do you want to learn from your playtest?

 Spending time one-on-one with the player will allow you to understand their exact experience with the game, and ask questions to see what’s happening inside their head - giving a better explanation of their behavior.

 This is incredibly helpful for understanding both usability issues, and opinions.
 For usability issues, it allows you to ask prompting questions to understand why players get confused or stuck - giving you enough detail to successfully address the root of the problem.
 For opinions, it allows you to ask follow-up questions, and probe deep into players’ thoughts - much more thoroughly than in a survey.